DucManhPhan/DucManhPhan.github.io/_posts/2019-04-28-Repository-pattern.md

 layout: post
 title: Repository pattern
 bigimg: /img/image-header/california.jpg
-tags: [structure pattern, design pattern]
+tags: [Structural Pattern, Design Pattern]
 ---

 In this article, we will find out something about Repository pattern such as the context's problem, when to use Repository pattern, the advantages and disadvantages, ...